smartinternz02/SBSPS-Challenge-10673-Autonomous-Tagging-Of-Stack-Overflow-Questions/ReadMe.md

    Treating each tag as a separate binary classification task (one-vs-all strategy) is an innovative approach to handling the multiclass tagging problem.
 This technique allows the system to focus on learning the specific characteristics of each tag, leading to more accurate predictions.

 -  Scalability and Real-time Tagging:
    The automated tagging system is designed to scale seamlessly as the platform grows.
-The ability to tag new questions in real-time as they are posted is a unique feature that ensures questions are categorized accurately and promptly.
+The ability to tag new questions in real time as they are posted is a unique feature that ensures questions are categorized accurately and promptly.

 - Combination of Algorithms: